briangreenery/relevance-parser-js/README.md

 # Relevance Parser JS

 A parser for the BigFix Relevance Language.
 This is a work in progress and does not currently work.

+## Running the tests

+To run the tests:

+    $ npm test

+To check the test coverage:

+    $ npm run coverage

+This will output a coverage report in `coverage/lcov-report/index.html`.